The page has been translated by Gen AI.

 Managing Pods

-1. Click on the menu for all services > Container > Kubernetes Engine.
-It moves to the Service Home page of Kubernetes Engine.
+1. All Services > Container > Kubernetes Engine Click the menu.
+Navigate to the Service Home page of Kubernetes Engine.

-3. Pod list page, select the cluster and namespace from the gear button at the top left, then click Create object.
+3. Pod List page, select the cluster and namespace from the Gear button at the top left, then click Create Object.

 Reference

-1. Click on the menu for all services > Container > Kubernetes Engine.
-It moves to the Service Home page of Kubernetes Engine.
+1. All Services > Container > Kubernetes Engine Click the menu.
+Navigate to the Service Home page of Kubernetes Engine.

-Detailed Description
+Detailed description

-Delete PodDelete the pod
+Delete PodDelete pod

-EventCheck the event that occurred within the pod
+EventCheck events that occurred within the pod

 Metadata InformationCheck the pod’s metadata information

-Object InformationCheck the object information of the pod
+Object InformationCheck the pod’s object information

-Container InformationCheck container information of the pod
+Container InformationCheck the pod’s container information

 Table.
 Pod detailed information items

-To delete a pod, follow these steps.
+To delete a pod, follow the steps below.

 Caution

-Managing StatefulSets
+Managing StatefulSet

 Creating a StatefulSet

-1. Click on the menu for all services > Container > Kubernetes Engine.
-It moves to the Service Home page of Kubernetes Engine.
+1. All Services > Container > Kubernetes Engine Click the menu.
+Navigate to the Service Home page of Kubernetes Engine.

 Reference

-1. Click on the menu for all services > Container > Kubernetes Engine.
-It moves to the Service Home page of Kubernetes Engine.
+1. All Services > Container > Kubernetes Engine Click the menu.
+Navigate to the Service Home page of Kubernetes Engine.

-Detailed Description
+Detailed description

-StatefulSet deletionDelete the StatefulSet
+Delete StatefulSetDelete the StatefulSet

-Detailed InformationCheck detailed information of StatefulSet
+Detailed InformationCan check detailed information of StatefulSet

-• Click the Edit button, modify the resource, and then click the Save button to apply the changes
+• Click the Edit button, modify the resource, then click the Save button to apply the changes

-EventCheck the event that occurred within the stateful set
+EventCheck events that occurred within the StatefulSet

-PodCheck pod information of StatefulSet
+PodCheck the pod information of the StatefulSet

 Metadata InformationCheck the metadata information of the StatefulSet

-Object InformationCheck object information of the StatefulSet
+Object InformationCheck the object information of the StatefulSet

 Table.
-Detailed information items of StatefulSet
+StatefulSet detailed information items

 Caution